dpnkr-s/Network-Flow-Problem-with-Dijkstra-algo/README.md

- This repo contains code to solve **maximum flow problem** in a bidirectional Manhattan street mesh topology for different combinations of
+ This repo contains code to solve **maximum flow problem** with Dijkstra's algorithm (for finding the shortest paths between nodes in a weighted graph) in a bidirectional Manhattan street mesh topology for different combinations of
  - number of nodes (N) and
  - number of transmitters/receivers per node (Δ)